This article explores the top 10 WordPress utility plugins for 2023 with links to each suggested plugin.

 There are other useful reasons to use Edit Author Slug, especially for development projects involving user login/logout interaction, as this plugin will allow for a role-based author base.

 Take a look at the Edit Author Slug tutorial on this website for more information beyond this list of the top WordPress utility plugins.

 It may be necessary for WordPress to use SMTP (Simple Mail Transfer Protocol) to send e-mails.
 Reasons for this include e-mail not getting delivered, e-mail ending up in the junk/spam folder, server restrictions preventing the e-mail from being sent, or the e-mail being lost or sent into oblivion by the server.

-Easy WP SMTP solves these problems, and can also use Gmail, Yahoo, and Hotmail SMTP servers (if you already have an account).
-Once the plugin is activated and setup, the responsibility of the e-mail delivery will be placed on the SMTP server instead of the hosting company.
+The WordPress utility plugin Easy WP SMTP solves these problems, and can also use Gmail, Yahoo, and Hotmail SMTP servers (if you already have an account).
+Once the plugin is activated and set up, the responsibility of the e-mail delivery will be placed on the SMTP server instead of the hosting company.